(Civil & Criminal Law)

-In this precedent setting case, Horowitz reversed the federal conviction of Michael Dutkel after it was discovered that his co-defendant rigged the jury.
+In this precedent setting case, lawyer reversed the federal conviction of Michael Dutkel after it was discovered that his co-defendant rigged the jury.
 This successful habeas petition established the standards for appellate review of jury tampering cases (in the Ninth Circuit).

 U.S. v.
 East Trade